 Thank you!
 Your playbook is already in your inbox

 # 7 Giveaway from Ruroc, a sport helmets’ manufacturer

-Example #8 Knowledge in exchange for an email
+#8 Knowledge in exchange for an email

 Pro Tip: When providing two subscription options, don’t duplicate the description.
-If you’ll send the same info by both channels, write about it in a pop up window description part once.
+If you’ll send the same info by both channels, write about it in a pop-up window description part once.
 Use two descriptions if you plan to send different content.

-Expose the privileges of registered visitors
+Pop ups to expose the privileges of registered visitors

 A small window in the right corner of the screen doesn’t overshadow the content.